 All information (whether in text or photographs) is supplied in good faith but should not be relied upon as being a statement of representation or fact.GOT AN EVENT TO SHARE?
 It's free to post your events on What's On Fife, click here to find out more!

 Want to be the first to hear about what's happening in Fife?
-Follow us on Facebook and join the What's On Scotland Group!Prizewinning Scottish guitarist Ian Watt will treat you to a wide selection of pieces at Crail Community Hall on Thursday 30th October.
+Follow us on Facebook and join the What's On Scotland Group!Don't miss this wry, behind-the-scenes portrait of a comedy legend on the road when Crail Community Hall screens John Cleese Packs It In!

 READ MORE